The Protein Works

-The Protein Works is a British functional food brand that makes protein shakes, meal replacements, complete meals, snacks and supplements.
+Protein Works, previously known as The Protein Works is a British functional food brand that makes protein shakes, meal replacements, complete meals, snacks and supplements.

-The company is headquartered in Runcorn, Cheshire, United Kingdom, and primarily operates online, selling directly to consumers through its e-commerce platform.
+The company is headquartered in Liverpool, United Kingdom, and primarily operates online, selling directly to consumers through its e-commerce platform.

 History

 2010s

-The Protein Works was founded in 2012 by Mark Coxhead, Karl Jacobie, and Nick Smith.
+Protein Works was founded in 2012 by Mark Coxhead, Karl Jacobie, and Nick Smith.

 In the 2013/2014 season, Protein Works became the official sports nutrition supplier to Everton FC.

-In 2014, The Protein Works was named New Business of the Year at the 2014 National Business Awards in London.
+In 2014, Protein Works was named New Business of the Year at the 2014 National Business Awards in London.

 In 2015, Protein Works was sold to Walgreens Boots Alliance.
-In 2018, Walgreens Boots Alliance began the process of selling The Protein Works.
-In 2019, the YFM Equity Partners backed the management buyout of The Protein Works from B&B Investment Partners.
+In 2018, Walgreens Boots Alliance began the process of selling Protein Works.
+In 2019, the YFM Equity Partners backed the management buyout of Protein Works from B&B Investment Partners.

 2020s

 In 2021, Protein Works launched a sister brand, Abnormal.io, offering a subscription box service that delivers personalised complete meal shakes to your door.
 Each meal contains the ideal amount of protein, fats and carbs.

-In 2023, The Protein Works were recognised at the Growing Business Awards winning in the Santander Growing Business of the Year: Turnover £25m-45m category.
+In 2023, Protein Works were recognised at the Growing Business Awards winning in the Santander Growing Business of the Year: Turnover £25m-45m category.
 In the same year, Protein Works reported a turnover of £42.8m for the 12 months to August 31, 2023, up from £30.7m.

 In 2024, Laura Keir, CEO, was recognised as one of LDC's top 50 most ambitious leaders for 2024.
-2024 SME News named The Protein Works as the Best Functional Food Brands.
-The British Private Equity & Venture Capital Association (BCVA) recognised The Protein Works as "Leaders Driving Growth".
+2024 SME News named Protein Works as the Best Functional Food Brands.
+The British Private Equity & Venture Capital Association (BCVA) recognised Protein Works as "Leaders Driving Growth".

-Also in 2024, The Protein Works announced its move to a new £10m vertically integrated headquarters, dubbed "P.Works Campus", in Liverpool City Region.
+Also in 2024, Protein Works announced its move to a new £10m vertically integrated headquarters, dubbed "PW Campus", in Liverpool City Region.

-In 2025, The Protein Works announced that it had achieved annual sales revenue of £50 million.
+In 2025, Protein Works announced that it had achieved annual sales revenue of £50 million.